aomlomics/tourmaline/README.md

 ### QIIME 2

 Second, install QIIME 2 in a Conda environment, if you haven't already.
 See the instructions at [qiime2.org](https://docs.qiime2.org/2019.7/install/native/).
-For example, on macOS these commands will install QIIME 2 inside a Conda environment called `qiime2-2019.7`:
+For example, on macOS these commands will install QIIME 2 inside a Conda environment called `qiime2-2019.7` (for Linux, change "osx" to "linux"):

 ```
 wget https://data.qiime2.org/distro/core/qiime2-2019.7-py36-osx-conda.yml